 Japan's Regions: Kii Peninsula 紀伊半島

 The Kii Peninsula, part of the Kansai region, is a large peninsula in south central Honshu.
-The Kii Peninsula juts into the Pacific Ocean to the south and the Inland Sea to the west.
+The Kii Peninsula juts southwards into the Pacific Ocean, with the Inland Sea to its west.

-One such popular trail is the Kumano Kodo, which was and still remains a pilgrimage route to "Kumano Sanzan" (熊野三山), the Three Grand Shrines of the Kumano area: Kumano Hongu Taisha, Kumano Nachi Taisha at Nachi Waterfall and Kumano Hayatama Taisha.
+The Kii Peninsula's most popular mountain trail is a network of trails known as the Kumano Kodo, which was and still remains a pilgrimage route to "Kumano Sanzan" (熊野三山), the Three Grand Shrines of the Kumano area: Kumano Hongu Taisha in Hongu, Kumano Nachi Taisha at Nachi Waterfall and Kumano Hayatama Taisha.

 The Kii Peninsula's main places of interest are: